Course Title: Sustainable Facades and Materials

 Sem 2 2022,

 Pre-requisite Courses and Assumed Knowledge and Capabilities

-It is recommended that you have satisfactorily completed the prerequisite course BUSM 4463 Energy Water and Airflow in Buildings before you commence this course.
+It is recommended that you have satisfactorily completed the course BUSM 4463 Energy Moisture and Airflow in Buildings before you commence this course.

 Alternatively you may be able to demonstrate the required skills and knowledge before you start this course.
 This course assumes that you have developed the knowledge required to perform calculations of air flows in buildings.
 The course also assumes you have developed the knowledge and skills required to formulate building design strategies.
 Contact your course coordinator if you think you may be eligible for recognition of prior learning.
 Further information: http://www.rmit.edu.au/browse;ID=x94or0ccuu7k